 13 of 15

 The perfect solution for that "uh-oh" moment when you realize you are short a dessert for the holiday table, this dump cake requires only five ingredients and is quick to put together.
-The apple pie filling and cranberry sauce are what give it that Christmas feeling and walnuts add a wonderful nutty flavor and crunchy texture.
+The apple pie filling and cranberry sauce give it that Christmas feeling, and walnuts add a wonderful nutty flavor and crunchy texture.

 14 of 15